All Episodes

 They support democratic institutions in Kyrgyzstan and Georgia.

-There is no Kyrgyzstan.
+There is no Kyrzakstan.

-There is no Kyrgyzstan.
+There is no Kyrzakstan.

-I think he he was thinking of Kyrgyzstan.
+I think he was thinking of Kyrgyzstan.

-Here it's Monday.
+Here, it's Monday.

 We're just now finding out about this.